 You will need: maize flour, salt, carom seeds, chopped green chilles, grated ginger

-- Mix all ingredients together and make soft dough with water.
+- Mix all ingredients together and make a soft dough with water.

 - Make flat and round breads or chapattis, grill them on a hot flat pan/tava till they turn golden brown and evenly cooked from all sides.